Flash fiction

-Flash fiction is a brief fictional narrative that still offers character and plot development.
-Identified varieties, many of them defined by word count, include the six-word story; the 280-character story (also known as "twitterature"); the "dribble" (also known as the "minisaga", 50 words); the "drabble" (also known as "microfiction", 100 words); "sudden fiction" (up to 750 words); "flash fiction" (up to 1,000 words); and "microstory".
+Flash fiction is a fiction narrative in the form of a very short piece of writing, which still offers a character arc or implies a larger story.
+Some commentators believe flash fiction possesses a unique literary quality in its ability to hint at that larger story.
+It is briefer even that the traditional format of the short story.

-Some commentators have suggested that flash fiction possesses a unique literary quality in its ability to hint at or imply a larger story.
+Varieties are sometimes defined by word count, including the six-word story, the 280-character story ("twitterature"), the "dribble" (also known as the "minisaga", 50 words), and the "drabble" (also known as "microfiction", 100 words).